JoururiChan/pcthmon/FEATURES.md

 * Type chart, base stats, and move attributes all updated to Gen VI.
 * Physical/Special/Status split.
 * Natures (determined from DVs since personality values don't exist in Gen II) thanks to FredrIQ.
-* Gain experience from catching Tohomon.
+* Gain experience from catching Pokémon.
-* Play low-pitched cries when a player or foe Tohomon faints.
+* Play low-pitched cries when a player or foe Pokémon faints.
 * Money loss formula from Gen V.
-* Shiny Tohomon now have an odd Attack DV, 2, 3, 7, or 11 Defense, 5 or 13 Speed, and a perfect 15 Special; so 1 in 1,024 Tohomon is shiny.
+* Shiny Pokémon now have an odd Attack DV, 2, 3, 7, or 11 Defense, 5 or 13 Speed, and a perfect 15 Special; so 1 in 1,024 Pokémon is shiny.
 * Type-enhancing items raise by 20%, not 10%.
-* Light Ball doubles EKikuri's Attack as well as Special Attack.
+* Light Ball doubles Pikachu's Attack as well as Special Attack.
 * Critical hits do 150% damage, not 200%, but are more likely.
-* Electric-type Tohomon are immune to paralysis, even from Five Elements.
+* Electric-type Pokémon are immune to paralysis, even from Tri Attack.
-* Ice-type Tohomon are immune to freezing, even from Five Elements.
+* Ice-type Pokémon are immune to freezing, even from Tri Attack.
-* Fire-type Tohomon are immune to burns, even from Five Elements.
+* Fire-type Pokémon are immune to burns, even from Tri Attack.
-* Steel-type Tohomon are immune to poisoning.
+* Steel-type Pokémon are immune to poisoning.
-* Poison-type Tohomon always hit with Toxic.
+* Poison-type Pokémon always hit with Toxic.
 * Curse is Ghost-type.
 * Roar, Whirlwind, and Struggle are unaffected by accuracy or evasion, like Swift.
 * Growth raises Attack and Special Attack, by two stages in sunlight.
 * Hidden Power is always 70 power.
-* Double-Edge and Lavatein do 33% recoil damage.
+* Double-Edge and Flare Blitz do 33% recoil damage.
 * Twineedle checks for poison after each hit.
 * Sandstorm does 1/16 damage per turn.
-* Substitute blocks Recollect, Swagger, and trapping moves; does not block draining moves; and prevents gaining money from Pay Day.
+* Substitute blocks Transform, Swagger, and trapping moves; does not block draining moves; and prevents gaining money from Pay Day.
 * Protect works from behind a Substitute.
 * Struggle does 25% of max HP recoil damage.
 * Sleep lasts 1-3 turns, not 1-7.